How to Make Your Family Walks More Educational and Enjoyable

 If you see a lot of wildlife on your family walks, why not try to teach your kids about the different species you spot?
 You might even learn with them.

 The National Trust has a great guide to spotting wildlife while you're out and about, which will help to ensure you get the most out of your walks.
-It stresses the importance of being quiet to avoid disturbing local animals, recommends taking binoculars with you (and kids’ binoculars!) so you can spot creatures from afar, and encourages you to learn about the most common British wildlife before you set off.
+It stresses the importance of being quiet to avoid disturbing local animals, recommends taking binoculars with you (and Children's Junior Binoculars!) so you can spot creatures from afar, and encourages you to learn about the most common British wildlife before you set off.

 You could also use your smartphone to help you learn more about the animals and plants in the local area.
 There are apps, such as iNaturalist, that can help you to identify different species.
 You'll even be able to share your findings with a community of nature lovers and scientists so they can learn more about your area, too.
 If a traditional book is more your type, try these amazing wildlife books that cater for kids of all ages.